ttli3/venmowrapped/README.md

 ## Contributing

-Feel free to open issues and pull requests!
+Feel free to open issues/Pull requests or simply provide any feedback to venmowrapped@gmail.com!